Amniotic Band Syndrome

-- The treatment options for amniotic band syndrome include fetal surgery and postnatal repair of developmental abnormalities.
+The treatment options for amniotic band syndrome include in utero fetal surgery and postnatal repair of the resulting abnormalities.